dewaalaw/dsprojects/traffic-flow-forecast/README.md

 - Analyse results

 ## Evaluation and Conclusion
 A better performing model does not imply a better neural-net architecture.
-Rather, it depends on the predictive problem to be solved.
-Given traffic volume forecast problem, the Auto-regressive LSTM outperformed the other models, albeit a small margin compared to the
+Rather, it depends on the problem to be solved.
+Three predictive problems were solved, namely the prediction of a one hour timestep, a 24-hour timestep, and a multi-ouput predction of one hour timestep.
+The results are displayed for each of these scenarious, respectively.

+### Single-Step

+### Multi-Step

+### Multi-Output — i.e. temperature and traffic volume

 ## References